jaipkapoor99/bookify/README.md

 - **User Authentication**: Secure sign-up and login functionality powered by Supabase Auth.
 - **Event Discovery**: Users can browse a list of events on the home page.
 - **Detailed Event Views**: A dedicated page for each event, showcasing multiple dates and venues.
+- **Booking Confirmation**: A dedicated page to review and confirm booking details before purchase.
+- **My Bookings Page**: A user-specific page to view all past and upcoming bookings.
 - **Test-Driven Development**: A strict TDD workflow ensures code quality and reliability.
 - **Database Migrations**: Schema is managed via Supabase migrations located in the `supabase/migrations` directory.